 The gusseted underarms are a much welcome feature, allowing the arms to breath and simultaneously venting as well as wicking moisture away.
 If your hobbies include danger or heights, the built-in Stormhood is conveniently compatible with helmets so you don’t have to leave anything behind.
 The compatible brim is included for your safety and visibility, especially for climbs at night or in foggy conditions.

 The tall collar helps keep your clothing underneath as dry as possible.
-At just under $350, this jacket is not an easy price to swallow for the sake of warmth and protection.
+This jacket is not an easy price to swallow for the sake of warmth and protection.
 Unlike Mountain Hardwear’s Alchemy Jacket, the Gamma MX’s cuffs are not adjustable.
 If you don’t mind spending a little more, you’ll get plenty of use out of your hoody and the versatility to conquer anything you set your mind to.

 Related: Arc’teryx Theta AR Jacket is a little better designed to shed rain, if you’re looking for more of a wet weather jacket.
 If you’d like to feel like you’re wrapped up in a sleeping bag, their Atom AR Hoody has added puffy insulation to keep you warm in low temperatures.